Flaking, or bailing out of commitments at the last minute, is common. We can learn a few important lessons from this behavior.

 When I look upon people (who frequently flake) with compassion, what I realize is that they are doing the best they can.
 So many people are over-scheduled, scrambling, just trying to fit everything in.
 They are not full of malice or bad intentions, nor are trying to be hurtful.

-What we all suffer from these days is an inability to set good boundaries for ourselves, and to help others understand and respect them.
+Many people suffer from an inability to set healthy boundaries for ourselves, and to help others understand and respect them.

 Here are two examples of boundaries I have: one personal and one professional: